j-mlo/quiz/README.md

 ### Content

-All the written content on the webpage is original, written by Joanna
+All the written content on the webpage is original, written by Joanna.

 ### Special Thanks